Table

 columns string[]

+Required.
 The columns of the table to render.
-These should match the names of the columns in the duckdb table
+These should match the names of the columns in the DuckDB table you wish to render.

 rowKey string

+Required.
 The name of the column used to uniquely identify rows.

-columnConfigs?
-ColumnConfigs | null
+columnConfigs ColumnConfigs | null

 A ColumnConfigs